aspose-email/Aspose.Email-API-Reference-Tutorials/email/french/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 ## Guide d’implémentation

-### Comment envoyer un e‑mail avec pièce jointe java en utilisant Aspose.Email pour Java
+### Comment envoyer un e‑mail avec pièce jointe java en utilisant Aspose.Email for Java
+`MailMessage` is Aspose.Email's core class that represents an email, allowing you to set sender, recipients, subject, body, and attachments.
+Load your PDF, image, or Word files, attach them to a `MailMessage`, set the HTML body, and then save the message as an MSG file—all in a few straightforward steps.
+This approach lets you **send HTML email java** without an SMTP server, making it ideal for offline processing or batch generation.

 #### Initialiser l’objet `MailMessage`